gyasifred/NLP-Techniques/README.md

 ## Author

-This repository is maintained by [Your Name].
-You can contact me at [your@email.com].
+This repository is maintained by Frederick Gyasi.
+You can contact me at gyasifred@gmail.com.